codalab/codalab-competitions/.github/pull_request_template.md

 # A brief description of the purpose of the changes contained in this PR.
 ...

-# Known issues to be addressed in a separate PR
+# Issues this PR resolves
 ...